pjha2908-ad/kernel_prog/README.md

   <tr>
    <td>BCC</td>
    <td>BPF Compiler Collection</td>
-   <td>It is a <b>toolkit and framework for creating eBPF programs</b> used to trace, profile, and observe Linux systems <b>at runtime with very low overhead.</b><br>
+   <td>It is a <b>toolkit and framework for creating eBPF programs</b> used to trace, profile,<br>
+     and observe Linux systems <b>at runtime with very low overhead.</b> It’s widely used for<br>
-      It’s widely used for performance analysis, debugging, networking, and security.
+     performance analysis, debugging, networking, and security.
    </td>
   </tr>

   <tr>
    <td>BDI</td>
    <td>Backing Device Info</td>
-   <td>It is a core data structure (struct backing_dev_info) that represents the properties and state of a storage device<br>
+   <td>It is a core data structure (struct backing_dev_info) that represents the properties and<br>
-     (the "backing store") that sits underneath a filesystem.
+     state of a storage device (the "backing store") that sits underneath a filesystem.
    </td>
   </tr>